possen/ResonanceKit/README.md

 # Dependencies
 The dependencies are meant to keep it as lightweight as possible and as system support becomes available, I will try to eliminate these.
-* SwiftCoroutines - for coroutine support
+* SwiftCoroutines - for coroutine support really nice package for doing await and coroutine support.
 * SwiftyBeaver - for logging requests.
 Uses my fork of it to allow bundling as a `Built for Distribution` flag which does not work due to a module namespace issue, Would use new logging announced at WWDC 2020 but that would limit the use to prerelease software.